On the connection between microscopic description and memory effects in open quantum system dynamics

-Our results will hopefully provide a useful reference point to understand the general physical mechanisms ruling the origin of non-Markovianity, identifying those global features that would unavoidably lead to different behaviors of proper quantifiers of the information accessible via the open quantum system evolution.
+In conclusion, we hope that our results, along with future investigation initiated by them, will provide a useful reference point to understand the general physical mechanisms ruling the origin of non-Markovianity, identifying those global features that unavoidably impact on the behavior of proper quantifiers of the information accessible via the open quantum system evolution.